octohost/octohost/docs/INSTALL.md

 3\.
 Create a running instance using your AMI (or use ami-da910bea) and security group:

-`ec2-run-instances --key your-key -g sg-groupid ami-yourAMI --region us-west-2`
+`ec2-run-instances --key your-key -g sg-groupid ami-yourAMI --user-data-file user-data-file/setup --region us-west-2`

+_Make sure to edit_ the `user-data-file/setup` with the correct information if you're:

+1. Adding additional ssh keys during AMI creation.
+2. Using your own domain name instead of the xip.io default.

+You can safely leave that part out if you're not using the user-data-file.

 4\.
 Once it's launched - visit that ip address with your web browser - it should say: